Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 • Menstrual cycles still regular

-• Hot flashes only in the 2nd part of the cycle (i.e. just before your period)
+• Hot flashes only in the second part of the cycle (i.e. just before your period)

 Hot flashes and increasingly irregular cycles?